Kevin Barnett (comedian)

 Kevin Barnett (August 7, 1986 – January 22, 2019) was an American stand-up comedian and actor.
-Barnett was the co-creator of “Rel,” a sitcom starring Lil Rel Howery that debuted on Fox in September of 2018.
+Barnett was the co-creator of Rel, a sitcom starring Lil Rel Howery that debuted on Fox in September 2018.
 Barnett was also a writer on Comedy Central's Broad City and The Carmichael Show.
 Barnett started his career on MTV's Guy Code before becoming a co-creator of the sketch comedy show Friends of the People.
 He was also featured in the Mike Birbiglia film Sleepwalk with Me.
+Barnett was also an original member of the Round Table of Gentlemen, a comedy podcast featuring the founders of the Last Podcast Network.
 Barnett died unexpectedly of non-traumatic pancreatitis at the age of 32 while on a vacation.
 Tributes poured out in his memory across the comedy world.